limonaso/notouch-dispenser/README.md

 # notouch-dispenser
+Imagine a daily life with notouch objects interaction.
+-Project Example-
 Arduino file to make your own DIY soap/hydroalcohol dispenser gel.
 Ultrasonic HC-SR04 or Gesture APDS 9960 sensors based.
 This last uses ONLY a 3.3V voltage.
 If NOT, you'll damage your board.
 Be careful.

 Languages: English, Spanish.